russgooday/React-Firebase/tripago/README.md

 **Dependencies**

 The useEffect hook has an optional argument in the form of a dependency array.
-This array contains values — for instance state variables — that the effect's function depends on.
+This array contains values that the effect's function depends on.

 ```javascript
 useEffect(() => {